-29 Dec Your 16-Tip Guide to Making the Holidays Work for You: Beat the Stress, Relax, and Recharge
+29 Dec Your 16-Tip Guide: Beat the Stress, Relax, and Recharge Making the Holidays Work for You

 Wouldn’t you love to ditch the stress and instead take in a little more joy?

-I’ve pulled together a guide to help you through this time so you can come out in early January feeling better than last year.
-Even if you feel swept up into the holidays, there are things you can do to design your time around what works best for you.
+I’ve pulled together a guide to help you through this time of year so you can arrive to January feeling rested, de-stressed, and happy with your holiday celebration.
+Even if you get swept up into the holiday plans, there are plenty things you can do to design your holiday to work for you.

 Here are 16 Tips to Beat the Stress, Learn to Relax, and Truly Enjoy the Holiday Season in your way.